coderserdar/PdfCombiner/README.md

  - Add PDF files with File Dialog (you can add multiple files)
  - Add PDF files within a selected Folder with Folder Dialog
  	+ You will add the PDF files recursively, it adds the files in subfolders.
+ - In file list (With right click, you can see menu items for)
+    + Deleting selected files
+    + Ordering files by path
+       * Ascending or descending
- - Delete the files which you don't wnat to combine in your file list
+ - Delete the files which you don't want to combine in your file list
  - Combine files via **PdfSharp**
  - Combine files via **iTextSharp**
- - Look the process statues in the progress bar
+ - Look the process status in the progress bar
  - Info messages after every operation in app

 # Documentation and Screenshots